coder3112/Mathematics-IA/non_affine.typ

       h_31, h_32, 1;
     )
   $
-  SVD has 0 error for our described case *citation needed* and is thus the best option.
+  SVD has 0 error for the described case, which makes it perfect and is thus the best option.

   == Example
   Then, we are able to generate a mapping between two quadrilaterals.
 To confirm that this works, sets of points were created inside the original quadrilateral and mapped to the final rectangle using the same homography matrix that was calculated as the mapping.